 Arrange a mortgage valuation and a survey in advance

 To help move things along, we recommend you have a mortgage valuation carried out before the auction date.
 All lenders require a valuation and having one done in advance saves time between exchange and completion.
 The lender isn’t obliged to loan you the funds and may withdraw your mortgage deal if the valuation is unsatisfactory.

 You should also have a survey carried out to check the structural soundness of the property.
 If issues are brought to light, such as subsidence or evidence of Japanese knotweed, this can affect your mortgage arrangement.
 Being prepared ahead of the auction is essential to achieve the 28-day completion.

 Using bridging finance

-Unexpected delays can occur and you may feel more comfortable putting short-term finance in place while the mortgage arrangement is finalised.
-Bridging finance gives you fast access to funds and allows you to bridge the gap from paying the deposit until your longer-term finance is ready.
+Unexpected delays can occur.
+You may feel more comfortable putting short-term finance in place while the mortgage arrangement is finalised.
+Bridging finance gives you fast access to funds.
+It allows you to bridge the gap from paying the deposit until your longer-term finance is ready.